 DNS Zone Transfer works by using DNS records as the medium for transferring data between DNS servers.
 Each DNS record contains information about the domain, such as its name, address, and other associated data.
 By understanding how DNS records are used to store this data, administrators can better use DNS Zone Transfer to transfer their Domain Name System records.
 However, it is essential to note that DNS records can only be transferred if both the source and destination servers support this capability.

 To make Domain Name System Zone Transfer possible, the source and destination servers must have the appropriate permissions to transfer data between them.
 Once the needed approvals are in place, the transfer process begins by transmitting a copy of the DNS records from the source server to the destination server.
-This copy of the DNS records allows the destination server to accurately and quickly access the information needed to deliver your domain’s data swiftly and accurately.
+This copy of the DNS records allows the destination server (Secondary DNS) to accurately and quickly access the information needed to deliver your domain’s data swiftly and accurately.

 Managing DNS Records: Strategies for Setting Up and Monitoring DNS Zone Transfers